-6.12 Comparing Project Revisions
+Comparing Project Revisions

-OpenL Tablets WebStudio provides a function for comparing files and sheets in Excel files between two project revisions.
+OpenL Studio provides a function for comparing files and sheets in Excel files between two project revisions.
 To compare contents of the currently opened project revision with any other revision, proceed as follows:

-- 1. In the project tree, select the project. - 2.
-In the right pane, click Compare.
+1. In the project tree, select the project.